-Because I deal with a lot of important and controversial subject matter — myths and quackery in health care — many of my readers want to know more about my qualifications and credentials.
+Many of my readers want to know more about my qualifications and credentials, because I deal with a lot of important and controversial subject matter — myths and quackery in health care.
 For instance, I get asked this so often I had to add it to my site FAQ:

 Q Do you have any practical experience?